Tournament (medieval): Origins

-During the High Middle Ages
+High Middle Ages

 Tournaments centered on the mêlée, a general fight where the knights were divided into two sides and charged at each other, fighting with blunted weapons.
-Jousting, a single combat of two knights riding at each other, was a component of the tournament but was never its main feature.
+Jousting, a single combat of two knights riding at each other, was a component of the tournament but was not its main feature.

-The standard form of a tournament is evident in sources as early as the 1160s and 1170s, notably the Life of William Marshal and the romances of Chrétien de Troyes.
-Tournaments might be held at all times of the year except the penitential season of Lent (the forty days preceding the Triduum of Easter).
+The standard form of a tournament is evident in sources as early as the 1160s and 1170s, notably History of William Marshal and the Arthurian romances of Chrétien de Troyes.
+Tournaments might be held at all times of the year except the penitential season of Lent (the 40 days preceding Easter).
 The general custom was to hold them on Mondays and Tuesdays, though any day but Friday and Sunday might be used.
 The site of the tournament was customarily announced a fortnight before it was to be held.
 The most famous tournament fields were in northeastern France (including between Ressons-sur-Matz and Gournay-sur-Aronde near Compiègne, in use between the 1160s and 1240s) which attracted hundreds of foreign knights from all over Europe for the 'lonc sejor' (the tournament season).

 Knights arrived individually or in companies to stay at one or other of the two settlements designated as their lodgings.
 The tournament began on a field outside the principal settlement, where stands were erected for spectators.
-On the day of the tournament one side was formed of those 'within' the principal settlement, and another of those "outside."
+On the day of the tournament one side was formed of those within the principal settlement, and another of those outside.